Events Center Frequently Asked Questions

 Project funding will come from ticket sales, naming rights, and revenues generated by DePaul athletics and the BIG EAST Conference.
 Tuition will not be used to underwrite this project.

 When will it be completed?

-The facility is scheduled to open for the 2016-17 basketball season.
+The facility is anticipated to open during the 2016-17 basketball season.